 The most common ways of earning from your platform are influencer marketing campaigns and affiliate links.

-Influencer marketing is when a brand — like a local restaurant — teams up with a local influencer to promote the restaurant on the influencer’s social media.
+Influencer marketing is when a brand—like a local restaurant—teams up with a local influencer to promote the restaurant on the influencer’s social media.
 Sometimes, these can be paid sponsorships.
-And sometimes, the “payment” is in free food or services.
+Other times, the “payment” is in free food or services.
+Weigh your opportunities thoughtfully based on what kind of doors they might open up… and be mindful about which “freebie” offers you choose to accept, as producing high-quality content takes a significant amount of time and you’ll want to be compensated accordingly.

 To start influencer marketing, you can reach out to brands you like to see if they’re open to a collaboration.
 It may take a bit of negotiation to come to an agreement that you and the brand are happy with.
 For example, you may agree to do one Instagram post and three Stories promoting a restaurant in exchange for a free meal and a small fee.
 In general, influencers with larger audiences can command higher prices for these campaigns.